 In addition to being a world-renowned museum curator, historian and author, Howard I. Chapelle must have been a draftsman extraordinaire!
 Scores of his

 drawings grace his many books, and they are available, full-size, from the Smithsonian Institution for a very reasonable fee.
-The shop has a 39 foot by 14 foot open space.
+My shop has a 39 foot by 14 foot open space.
 It didn’t take a lot of research to match one of Chapelle’s drawings to the space limitations of the shop.
 Lion is Plate I in “The American Fishing Schooners,” (Howard I. Chapelle, W. W. Norton & Co, Inc, 1973)

 In both “Schooners” and in “The National Watercraft Collection” (Chapelle, United States Government Printing Office, 1960), a very old fisherman-built model is described, designated Model # 19398 .
 Chapelle based his drawing of Lion on this model, supplemented by information from contemporary Custom House records.
-I had the privilege of seeing the Institution’s model in person.

 The pages from “The National Watercraft Collection” which describe the Institution’s Model # 39198 provide much information about Lion‘s pedigree (see pp. 164-166 and 179-181.)
 Chapelle also gives a prominent narrative description of the model and vessel in “The American Fishing Schooners.”
 In both accounts, Chebacco boats represented by the model are described as fast and very seaworthy.